Title 803 | Chapter 002 | Regulation 260REG

 (7)

-"Party" means a party, as defined in 5 U.S.C.
-551(3), who is (a) An individual whose net worth did not exceed $2,000,000 at the time the adversary adjudication was initiated; or (b) Any owner of an unincorporated business, or any partnership, corporation, association, unit of local government, or organization, the net worth of which did not exceed $7,000,000 at the time the adversary adjudication was initiated, and which had not more than 500 employees at the time the adversary adjudication was initiated; except that an organization described in section 501(c)(3) of the Internal Revenue Code of 1986 exempt from taxation under section 501(a) of such Code, or a cooperative association as defined in section 15(a) of the Agricultural Marketing Act, may be a party regardless of the net worth of such organization or cooperative association.
+"Party" is defined bymeans a party, as defined in 5 U.S.C.
+551(3) and, who is (a) An individual whose net worth did not exceed $2,000,000 at the time the adversary adjudication was initiated; or (b) Any owner of an unincorporated business, or any partnership, corporation, association, unit of local government, or organization, the net worth of which did not exceed $7,000,000 at the time the adversary adjudication was initiated, and which had not more than 500 employees at the time the adversary adjudication was initiated; except that an organization described in section 501(c)(3) of the Internal Revenue Code of 1986 exempt from taxation under section 501(a) of such Code, or a cooperative association as defined in section 15(a) of the Agricultural Marketing Act, may be a party regardless of the net worth of such organization or cooperative association.
 For purposes of 5 U.S.C.
-504(a)(4), "party" also includes a small entity as defined in 5 U.S.C.
+504(a)(4), "party" also includes a small business, small organization, and small entity as defined in 5 U.S.C.
 601.

 Section 2.